Mike9528/Re-numberMyScreenshots/README.md

 # Re-numberMyScreenshots
-This is to compensate for deletions in the screenshot directory.
-This will rename the files in ascending order.
+This program is designed to compensate for deletions in the screenshot directory.
+It will rename the files in ascending order, maintaining a natural order of remaining screenshots in your directory.
-Currently, it doesn't maintain the original order, which needs to be corrected.
+Version 2.0 is functional.